cthoyt/cthoyt.github.io/_posts/2025-10-15-hgnc-ontology.md

 ```

 Here's what the (abridged to only show a single term) OBO export looks like.
-Full exports in all formats can be found
+Full exports of CRediT in all formats (e.g., OFN, OBO, OWL/XML) can be found
 [here](https://github.com/biopragmatics/obo-db-ingest/tree/main/export/credit#readme).

 ```